eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 Under the most pessimistic conditions, we could imagine that the voter has absolutely no time to update their beliefs.
 The voter essentially falls into a coma as soon as they submit their ballot, wakes up on election day in November, and then casts their runoff vote.
 We call this the "coma" runoff assumption, because I think that's kind of funny (and accurate).
 In Approval Top-2's coma variant, voters still have the opportunity to vote for their preferred finalist (according to their potentially misinformed preferences) *unless they were unaware of both candidates*.

 This does mean that in a coma runoff, a voter will vote for any candidate they are aware of over any candidate they are not.
 That is, they might vote for the devil they know.
-The realism of this assumption is certainly debatable<d-footnote>It would be interesting to see alternative assumptions; such as only voting for a known candidate if they have above average utility.
+The realism of this assumption is certainly debatable<d-footnote>It would be interesting to see alternative assumptions, such as only voting for a known candidate if they have above-average utility.
 That is, thinking "there's no way this other candidate can be as bad as the one I know."</d-footnote>.

 An automatic runoff is very different from the coma model, and it's not necessarily clear which is better.
-In an automatic runoff, it's possible to accidentally vote against your interests from fatigue, while in the coma model you can vote against your interests from unawareness:
+In an automatic runoff, it's possible for a voter to accidentally vote against their interests from fatigue, while in the coma model they can vote against their interests from unawareness:

 - In STAR, a voter might give a corrupt incumbent 1 star, but be too fatigued to give a boring candidate their rightful 3 stars.
-Then in the runoff, this voter's ballot will be cast for the 1 star candidate over the interpreted 0 stars.
+Then in the runoff, this voter's ballot will be cast for the 1-star candidate over the interpreted 0 stars.
 - In coma Approval Top-2, a voter might instead be unaware of that candidate entirely, and vote for the corrupt incumbent they know (even though they didn't approve them in the primary).

 Which turned out to be better was genuinely shocking.